Collard Green

 Seasonality

-Year-round with best quality in cooler months
+Year-round in most regions, with best quality in cooler months

 Best Months